WRITE TO THE PRISONERS

-To look up one of the prisoners featured in this collection, simply insert their name in the Texas Department of Criminal Justice Inmate Search form provided in the link below.
+To look up one of the people featured in this collection, simply insert their name in the Texas Department of Criminal Justice Inmate Search form provided in the link below.

 https://inmate.tdcj.texas.gov/InmateSearch